 While an MVL closure fee starts from £2,250, its profitability depends on the company's retained profits, making it a profitable option for directors and shareholders.
 To make informed decisions about this method, consult with an accountant who can provide the right advice for closing a limited company efficiently

 To initiate the closure process of a company in the UK, including closing a ltd company with debts to HMRC, follow these steps.
-As a company director, complete and submit a DS01 form to Companies House to strike off the company.
+As a company director, complete and submit a DS01 form to Companies House to strike off your limited company.
 Alongside the form, enclose a £10 cheque from a different account and provide essential company details, including name, registration number, and directors' names and signatures.
 Shareholders, employees, and creditors should receive a copy of the submission within a week.

 Once Companies House receives your submission, they will publish a notice in the Gazette to allow third parties to raise objections.
 If no objections are raised, Companies House will confirm the closure of your limited company after three months, as recorded in the Gazette.